 Tampa Child Custody for Men During COVID-19

 Your children and their ongoing safety are clearly among your primary considerations.
 The pandemic has brought this into sharp focus, but it has also given rise to custody issues.
 Going through a divorce is stressful enough, without your partner withdrawing custody or visitation for what seems like illicit reasons.
 Likewise, it may seem natural to try to protect your children from the unsafe behavior of a parent or extended family.
 Whatever the situation, don’t act alone.
 A competent, aggressive, experienced COVID savvy family attorney is essential.
 Call us to begin the representation of you and your family at this difficult time.
 We will promptly review the details of the case and provide you with the dependable advice and court representation that you deserve.
-In Law We Trust, P.A. is a firm of compassion and expertise in Tampa child custody for fathers.
+In Law We Trust Divorce and Family Lawyers is a firm of compassion and expertise in Tampa child custody for fathers.
 We will work very hard to help you achieve your child custody goals.